 Lastly, try taking your SIM card out and putting it back in, then reboot your phone.
 One user put his SIM in another phone, then back in the S8, and texts starting working.
 Your mileage may vary.
-Samsung is looking into this issue, and we’re hopeful an update will fix the problem sooner than later.
-We thought an update in December fixed this, but some are still facing problems.
-That aside, these are some other common things you’ll want to know about.
+Samsung issued a fix for this late last year, but we still see the occasional complaint about it.
+Make sure you’re running the latest official software.

 How to Fix Galaxy S8 Fingerprint Scanner Problems

 The biggest Galaxy S8 problem for most is the fingerprint scanner location.
 It’s placed in a terrible spot.
 Rear-mounted scanners are everywhere on Android, but never on the side of the camera.
 Even worse, the Galaxy S8 and S8+ are longer than most, almost putting it out of reach.

 Sadly there’s no real way to fix this, owners simply need to get used to the new location.
 Muscle memory will have you searching for a home button that isn’t there.
 Our best solution for actual fingerprint issues would be to set it up again for a more accurate reading.